Contingencyplana/storybook_archipelago/tier_1_minigame_node_structure.md

 This structure:

 - Empowers AI agents to navigate, validate, and evolve each node
-- Ensures full test parity across gameplay, logic, memory, and disguise
+- Guarantees full test parity across logic, memory, story, and disguise
-- Supports recursive growth while maintaining clarity and coherence
+- Supports recursive growth while preserving narrative clarity

-Whether the player presses L, R, or gets pulled into a loop of memory, the node must hold its shape — narratively, logically, emotionally.
+Whether the player presses L, R, or slips into a loop of memory, the node must hold its shape — narratively, logically, emotionally.

 > The node is the atom of recursion.
 > Sixteen files.
 One complete storybeat.
 > And the beginning of many more.

-This file may evolve as recursion deepens, but the principle holds:
+This document may evolve as recursion deepens —
+but the doctrine holds:

 **Keep it testable.
 Keep it poetic.
 Keep it recursive.**